Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards: Empirical Study Design

 \subsection{Implementation}

-We chose different training infrastructure for our experiments on different scales of base models to accommodate their distinct computational demands.
-For relatively small-scale models ($\le$ 7B parameters), such as Qwen2.5-Math-7B, we used the SkyRL framework \cite{griggs2025skrylv01}.
-We conducted these experiments on a computing node with four NVIDIA A100 GPUs, an AMD EPYC 7J13 64-Core CPU, and 512 GB of RAM.
-For large-scale models exceeding 7B parameters (\eg, DeepSeek-V3.1), we used the Tinker API, which leverages low-rank adaptation (LoRA) to achieve high efficiency \cite{tinker,schulman2025lora}.
+For relatively small-scale models (e.g., Qwen2.5-Math-7B), we used the SkyRL \cite{griggs2025skrylv01}.
+We conducted these experiments with four A100s, a 64-Core CPU, and 512 GB RAM.
+For large-scale models (\eg, DeepSeek-V3.1), we used the Tinker, leveraging LoRA to achieve high efficiency \cite{tinker,schulman2025lora}. \releaseinfo